TodePond/DreamBerd/README.md

 add(3, 2)!
 ```

-By the way, to see DreamBerd in action, check out [this page](https://github.com/TodePond/DreamBerd/blob/main/LICENSE.md).
+By the way, to see C in action, check out [this page](https://github.com/TodePond/C/blob/main/LICENSE.md).

 ## Classes